rstacruz/til-2020/posts/2015/use-bower-in-npm.md

 title: Use Bower packages like npm packages
 tags: [JavaScript]
 description: Ever wanted to use some frontend packages but they're not npm-compatible?
+outdated: Bower hasn't been maintained as of 2018.
+Consider using npm instead.
 ---

 [Napa] is a package that lets you install arbitrary projects (without package.json) into `node_modules`.